 After receiving your proof of loss, the insurer has 40 days to decide whether to accept or deny your claim.
 This usually means the adjuster must get a copy of your accident report, talk to its policyholder, and review any additional evidence it needs to determine liability.

 The insurer gets some flexibility since it can extend the investigation time in 30-day intervals.
 To do this, the insurer needs to send you a letter explaining why it needs more time.

 The insurer can also accept your claim but offer a below-value settlement.
-If it does that, you and your injury lawyer will need to negotiate for a better settlement.
+If it does that, you and your Los Angeles car accident lawyer will need to negotiate for a better settlement.
 The insurer can reduce your settlement because of:

 - Overpriced treatment

 - Unnecessary treatment